Yamaha Serial Number Lookup

 The neck block is a part that was already made in Japan, so this is not the correct serial number for the guitar.

-Serial Number Indonesia
+Indonesian Serial Number

 YMMI (YAMAHA MUSIC MANUFACTURING INDONESIA).